 Changes in 4 tumor suppressor genes are responsible for many inherited cases of carcinoid tumors.

-Most neuroendocrine tumors and neuroendocrine cancers are caused by sporadic changes (mutations) in oncogenes or tumor suppressor genes.
+Most carcinoid tumors are caused by sporadic changes (mutations) in oncogenes or tumor suppressor genes.
 Mutations are called sporadic if they occur after a person is born, rather than having been inherited.
-The mutations that cause carcinoid tumors often affect the MEN1 gene, the same gene responsible for most familial neuroendocrine tumors and neuroendocrine cancers.
-But not much is known about exactly what causes these gene changes.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.